codingWithJimmy/SplunkForwarderRepairKit/README.md

 # Splunk Forwarder Repair Kit
-This kit was compilled based on common issues with Splunk deployments and managing idiosyncrasies that tend to naturally occur.
+This kit was compiled based on common issues with Splunk deployments and managing idiosyncrasies that tend to naturally occur.

 ## Using the app
 Given the use-cases listed below, you will likely have multiple copies of the app with different inputs enabled for each case.
 In any case, the app should restart Splunk when it is installed as all of the inputs are designed to be run when the forwarder starts.